flaab/picara-php-framework/README.md

 ### What makes it different?
-Picara is a self-contained framework that can be installed simply by cloning a git repository.
+Picara is a breeze of fresh air in a world of heavy and large frameworks.
+It is a self-contained framework that can be installed simply by cloning a git repository.
 It requires no composer dependencies and uses no middleware, and yet, it is just as powerful and fast as other, full-blown and complex alternatives.

 ### What can it be used for?